GSA-TTS/identity-handbook/_articles/platform-gitlab-env-deploy.md

 environments.
 This will let other environments know that it is an approved image once they relaunch their env_runners.
-You might also want to remove your `s3://login-gov.secrets.<account>-us-west-2/<env>/gitlab_env_runner_allowed_images` file, so your env_runner gets it's stuff from the common secret again.
+You might also want to remove your `s3://login-gov.secrets.<account>-us-west-2/<env>/gitlab_env_runner_allowed_images` file, so your env_runner gets its stuff from the common secret again.

 I know, this is a PITA, but this would be SO much easier if we didn't have to lock down our